Entry rules

 Examples:

-"I want to do a $30 DCA on Bitcoin every first Monday of the month at 10:00."
+"I want to do a DCA (Dollar Cost Averaging) of $30 into Bitcoin every first Monday of the month at 10:00."

 "Build a portfolio composed of 30% Bitcoin, 40% S&P 500 and 30% CAC40.
 Each quarter, invest $500 and rebalance the portfolio to maintain this allocation."